 I have, either by ownership or by access to, four Páramo garments: the Aspira Smock (a jacket without a full-length zip pulled on over the head), the Aspira Salopettes (similar to ski-pants with a bib and shoulder straps), the lightweight but warm Velez Adventure pants and the Torres Gilet (a light, sleeveless insulated jacket).
 My review of Páramo is therefore predicated on those four items.

 There are several advantages to the 868g Smock over the 841g Jacket – it is easier to vent, for one.
-This is useful for active pursuits, rather than simple walking, as the Páramo system engenders a warm outer layer which, as Páramo themselves accurately suggest, means an insulation layer is unnecessary, when compared to the traditional 3-layer system.
-Its breathability and venting options are, consequently, crucial to wearing the smock all day rather than taking it on and off.
-It also better suited to scrambling and climbing, and therefore mountaineering, because of the absence of a single zip all the way down the middle of the garment.
-Taking a look of the technical specifications asserted by Páramo, I would comment as follows:
+This is useful for active pursuits, rather than simply walking, as the Páramo system engenders a warm outer layer which, as Páramo themselves accurately suggest, means an insulation layer is unnecessary when compared to the traditional 3-layer system.
+It’s breathability and venting options are, consequently, crucial to wearing the smock all day rather than taking it on and off.
+It is also better suited to scrambling and climbing, and therefore mountaineering, because of the absence of a single zip all the way down the middle of the garment.
+Taking a look at the technical specifications asserted by Páramo, I would comment as follows: